princelundgren/automator-collection/README.md

 ## Search with YouTube
 A service which allows you to rightclick any text on your Mac and do a YouTube search of the text if you click the "Search with YouTube".
 It opens the search in a new tab.
-Install as service.
+Install the workflow file as a service.

 ## Search with ThePirateBay
 A service which allows you to rightclick any text on your Mac and do a ThePirateBay search of the text if you click the "Search with ThePirateBay".
 It opens the search in a new tab.
-Install as service.
+Install the workflow file as a service.

 ## Search with Google
 A service which allows you to rightclick any text on your Mac and do a Google search of the text if you click the "Search with Google".
 It opens the search in a new tab.
-Install as service.
+Install the workflow file as a service.

 ## Convert video to 1080p(Google Cardboard compatible)
 In finder, right click a video and go to Services -> Convert video to 1080p(Google Cardboard compatible)